upbound/docs/content/guides/access-control.md

 ---

 {{< hint "important" >}}
-This feature is new and requires Spaces `v1.3.0`.
+This feature is in alpha and requires Spaces `v1.3.0`.
 {{< /hint >}}

 This guide introduces role-based access control (RBAC) in Upbound.
 RBAC allows you to apply privileges to your Upbound objects and control planes.
 Organizations using RBAC can manage user roles and privileges to determine the level of access a user can have within their role.